 Retrograde watches take an avant-garde approach to telling the time.
 A retrograde complication is an indication where the corresponding hand snaps backwards or counterclockwise once it reaches the end, and can be applied to the day, date, month, minutes, seconds, or power reserve — while the latter is popular, retrograde hour and minute complications are more striking due to the frequency with which you can watch the function at work.
-Due to the hand ‘jumping’ backwards or counterclockwise, watches with retrograde display do not need to indicate information in the typical 360° fashion and can instead use an arc format, making for a visually striking timepiece.
+Due to the hand ‘jumping’ backwards or counterclockwise, watches with a retrograde display do not need to indicate information in the typical 360° fashion and can instead use an arc format, making for a visually striking timepiece.

-Despite its striking motion, the retrograde complication is not considered an overly profound one, as the general architecture of the movement remains the same.
+Despite its striking motion, the retrograde complication is not considered an overly complex one, as the general architecture of the movement remains the same.
 Despite the arc format of information, difference in execution only appears at the display stage, with the mechanism employing a mechanism consisting of cams, rakes, pawls, and springs to enable the relevant hand to instantaneously return to its original position.

 Retrograde complications are often paired with jumping-hour complications.
-As jumping-hour watches often don’t have an hour hand (instead opting for a digital display), the use of a retrograde minutes display can contribute to a more harmonious dial layout.
+As jumping hour watches often don’t have an hour hand (instead opting for a digital display), the use of a retrograde minutes display can contribute to a more harmonious dial layout.

 History of retrograde watches